WHAT REALLY HAPPENED ON 8 JULY 1981 WHEN MOZAMBICAN AIR FORCE LIEUTENANT BOMBA WAS INTERCEPTED?

 “There are many odd things about the official version, Foxtrot.
 Whatever statements the SAAF made regarding the MiG’s flying status they did fly it and so you must wonder if that was a ruse to cover something else.
 The SAAF long had a tradition to never fly on Wednesdays and use the day as ground training before going to sports days.
 Thus, the two interceptors ought not to have been flying on that day, it is distinctly abnormal.
 Also, the Mirages were the ground-attack version of 1 Squadron and not the air superiority CZ which would have been a more logical choice to intercept the MiG.
 Therefore, some say, they did not expect the incoming MiG to start a dogfight.
 That particular MiG had the number 21 painted on it leading some to speculate that it was a MiG-21 but it was not.
 Then, the MiG-17 Fresco C was never a threat to the SAAF and the flight testing done proforma almost.
 When it was returned by road the wings were removed in such a way that the airframe would never fly again.
 Many thought then and now that the intelligence agency (that would be National Intelligence, not SASS that came much later, GMJ) was trying to get hold of a MiG-21 in the same way as the Israelis did with their Operation Diamond where an Iraqi MiG-21 defected (1966).
 At that time the MiG-21 was new and perceived as unbeatable.
 But no, I doubt if we were involved from the intelligence side but we could have been, I was a junior agent and overseas…”

-So we are left somewhat bemused and wondering what really happened behind the scenes.
+So we are left somewhat bemused and wondering what really happened in the background.
 In Code Name July 27 we then looked at the 1966 Iraqi MiG-21 defection called Operation Diamond.
 That was something else.
 Several Mossad agents were caught and executed for their efforts.
 However, they got their MiG-21 and from that came the opening of US arsenals towards the Jewish State.
 The Israeli Air Force switched to US airframes (the McDonnell Douglas Phantom II) and away from the French Dassault Mirage III that they made famous during the Six Day War by adding two 30mm DEFA 552 cannon with 125 rounds per gun – another story described in Code Name Blue Tang.
 Yes, we love military history in GMJ Books.